VictorCazanave/react-svg-map/README.md

 #### Create a map

-If you create a new map (other country, city...), feel free to share it creating a pull request to add it in `src/maps/`!
+If you create a new map (other country, city...), feel free to share it creating a pull request!